-How many hours does one have to work to be considered “part-time”?
+How many hours must you work to be considered a part-time worker?

 Do part-time employees get benefits?

-In the same way that employers generally are not required to offer benefits to their full-time employees, part-time employees are not automatically granted benefits either.
-While the majority of employers opt to provide benefits to their full-time employees as a competitive measure, this is not always the case with part-time employees.
+Except for large employers subject to ACA rules, employers generally are not required to offer benefits to their full-time employees.
+In the same way, part-time employees are not automatically granted benefits either.
+The majority of employers do opt to provide benefits to their full-time employees as a competitive measure.
+But this is not always the case with part-time employees.

 Part-time positions have a lot of appeal in terms of flexibility and other advantages, even if they don’t provide benefits.
 The number of hours and the benefits provided, if any, can be negotiated.
 It’s important that expectations are clear.